 The services will predominantly be delivered in people’s own homes and in their communities.
 This will help people to achieve their personal outcomes and live independently for as long as possible, with the support they need provided in a homely or community-based setting.
 It also supports Scottish Government and Health and Social Care ambitions for prevention of early admission to hospital, and enables early supported discharge.

-The flexible framework will re-open on a six (6) monthly basis throughout the it’s four (4) year duration.
+The flexible framework will re-open periodically throughout it’s four (4) year duration.
 This will allow new providers to join, ensuring a diverse range of services and providers are available to meet the varying needs of people across the country, and promote choice for people who need support.